 Alice Benson, Poetry Editor

-Alice Benson is a Sophomore English major with a concentration in creative writing.
+Alice is a sophomore English major with a concentration in creative writing.
 Among her many interests are late-night walks to the nearest Waffle House, quaint thrift stores, and X-Files reruns.
 She hopes to either pursue a career in fiction or become a translator for American Sign Language.
 In all her endeavors, she would like to send a special thanks to her loving boyfriend, the Mothman.

 Cemberli Grant, Prose Editor